 Turns out Amber was pretty sneaky.
-I should have caught this one, but I've had so many successful transactions with manufacturers I wasn't overly cautious.
-But if you want to get scammed like me, you should NEVER be overly cautious and double check things.
+I should have caught this one, but I’ve had so many successful transactions with manufacturers that I wasn’t overly cautious.
+But if you want to get scammed like me, you should NEVER be overly cautious and always double-check things.

 However, she was still communicating about all the correct details of the order, so nothing seemed off about her emails (and we just missed that it was a new email address).